 How can a sane company invite you to interview for a job position that requires 1-10 years of work experience?

 Unbelievable job experience range is one way to detect scam job interviews.
 It doesn’t just add up that a fresh graduate will be invited to interview for an executive position.
-Whenever you get an invite like this, it is 100% scam.
+Whenever you get an invite like this, it is a 100% scam.

-16. The Channel of Communication
+16. The Channel Of Communication

 Scrutinize the channel of communication used to send you a job interview.
-For instance, a legit company won’t send you an invite for an interview via SMS.
+For instance, a legitimate company won’t send you an invite for an interview via SMS.
 However, they could send you an email and follow it up with a call or SMS.
 But sending just a call or SMS should raise your security alert.

 17. The Email